tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Portfolio calculation tests

 These tests are concerned with the calculation logic of the domain model.
-How does the `Portfolio` actually go about summing the stocks and where does it get their prices?
-Given the previous test shows that a HTTP request is translated into a Java message to get a valuation, these tests go into more detail as to what is involved in valuing the portfolio.
-Scenarios might include summing the prices of various stocks on a customer's book, how the system responds when prices can not be retrieved or if a customer has no stocks.
+How does the Portfolio actually go about summing the stocks and where does it get their prices?
+Given the previous group of tests show that HTTP requests are translated into a Java messages to get a valuation, these tests go into more detail as to what is involved in valuing the portfolio.

+For example, scenarios in this group might include summing the prices of various stocks on a customer's book, how the system responds when prices can not be retrieved or if a customer has no stocks to value.

 ![](images/part2/design.md/test-market-data.png)

 The calculation must interact with `Market Data` in order to price any stocks the customer holds.
-So the test will need work with a real `Portfolio` component but use a test double for the `Market Data` port.
+So the test will need work with a real Portfolio component but use a test double for the Market Data interface.

-#### Example
+#### Example test

 An example scenario might look like this.

+A> #### Calculating the value of a single stock with a closing price A>
 A> Given a customer book containing `100` shares in `AMZN` and yesterday's stock price in the market data system for `AMZN` of `261.82`
 A>
 A> When a request for a valuation is received